stjepangolemac/redux-constants-builder/README.md

 Small package to reduce the boilerplate when writing redux constants.

 The reason I wrote this thing is the size of Redux boilerplate that needs to be written at every project setup.
 There are similar libraries but I didn't like them so I wrote this one.

+I plan to write builders for actions, reducers, selectors and sagas too.
+Stay tuned.
 ## Installation
 TODO: Describe the installation process
 ## Usage